SoftwareGuy/SuperESP32World/README.md

 ## Software Requirements
 * A platform that can run PlatformIO, be it Windows, Mac or Linux
-* C++ Editor of some sort (I personally use Eclipse or Notepad++ in a pinch)
+* C++ Editor of some sort; I personally use Eclipse or Notepad++ in a pinch

 ### Note to Arduino IDE Users
 You can probably get this to work if you do some tricks with the code files but I personally do not like the Arduino IDE since it feels rather clunky.
 While it might be good for the average person, it became a thorn in my backside rather quickly.
 Please follow the setup instructions to the best of your ability.
+TODO: YouTube setup video maybe?

 ## Project Setup
+*I strongly recommend using Linux to set PlatformIO up.
+It's much less painful than Windows.
+Seriously.
+Windows PlatformIO setup is buggy as f\*\*k.*

+1. Make sure you have Python 2.7 installed and PlatformIO installed and configured - read the PlatformIO documents [located here](http://docs.platformio.org/en/latest/installation.html#local-download-mac-linux-windows) and ensure it works before continuing - open Command Prompt/Terminal and run "platformio" to see if you get a response.
+On Windows, PowerShell can sometimes suck so try to use `cmd.exe`, or it can be completely stupid and just not work.
+Brute force may be required.
+2. Linux users: Add yourself to the `dialout` group in order to use serial upload from PlatformIO.
+This is essential for Ubuntu/Debian users, Gentoo/Arch/whatever users mileage may vary.
-1. Git clone this repository into a empty folder.
+3. Git clone this repository into a empty folder.
 For example, `/home/coburn/Dev` or `C:\Users\Coburn\Development`.
 It should end up cloning into SuperESP32World.
-2. Uh I have to finish writing this
+4. Open Terminal/Command Prompt, enter `platformio boards` and look for what the identifer for your ESP32 board is.
+For example, my Adafruit Huzzah32 Feather is called `featheresp32`. **DOUBLE CHECK THIS VALUE** or you will compile for the wrong target and shit won't work.
+5. Once you have found the ID, then enter `platformio init -b BOARD` where `BOARD` is your ESP32 board identifer.
+For example, mine would look like `platformio init -b featheresp32`.
+6. Once it initializes the required libraries you should be good to go.
+Then run `platformio run` and it should compile the code.
+7. After that is done it'll build the firmware for the ESP32 chip.
+With the ESP32 plugged in, run `platformio upload`.
+You may need to specify a COM/Serial Port if it throws an error - usually on Linux it'll be ttyUSB0, or on Windows it'll be some COM# port.
+If all goes well, you'll see PlatformIO write the code to the flash chip and reboot the ESP32.
+8. If everything is wired up correctly, check your RCA monitor or capture card.
+You should have some visuals.

 ## Special Thanks
 * Bitluni, who is [here](https://github.com/bitluni) and his website [here](http://bitluni.net).
 He is the one responsible for the ESP32 RCA Code, which I have included in my project.
 Please do go to his website and drop him a like or a one-off donation, without him I'd be stuck bashing my head against SPI Displays